radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 In some cases, certain attributes are not returned by the LDAP backend even if RadiantOne requests all attributes.
 These attributes are typically known as operational attributes and you must ask for them specifically by name.
 If you would like RadiantOne to always request specific operational attributes (in addition to all, or the attributes requested by the client), you can set them as Always Requested.

 To specify always requested attributes:
 1. Go to the Control Panel > Directory Namespace > Namespace Design.
-Select the node where the LDAP Proxy View is mounted and go to ADVANCED SETTINGS tab > Global Attributes Handling section.
+Select the node where the LDAP Proxy View is mounted and go to the ADVANCED SETTINGS tab > Global Attributes Handling section.

 2. If an attribute you want to map does not appear in the list, click on **ADD** and enter the Name (as it exists in the backend) and the Virtual Name (what you want the attribute name to be in the identity view).
 3. Check the *Always Requested* checkbox.